Recommended for all macOS Sierra users who wish to protect their privacy

 macOS Sierra 10.12.6 Update

-This full combo update (5.01GB) provides more critical security updates and fixes to essential Apple apps you may use regularly.
-The fixes are mainly to plug-up areas where malicious and carefully-crafted code can run without adequate security measures.
+This full combo update (1.9GB) provides more critical security updates and fixes to essential Apple apps.
+The fixes are mainly along the lines of plugging up gaping holes in the programming code that would allow malicious and carefully-crafted code can run without adequate security measures.
 There are also some slight performance improvements to be had from this particular update.
 Why that should be the case isn't clear, but if you wish to experience this on your own computer, we recommend you apply the following steps:

 - Backup to a separate disk (outside your computer) all mission-critical files and apps (mandatory!).